From the Riverwalk to the Alamo to the Botanical Garden to San Antonio | The Saga, there are so many Outdoor Things To Do In San Antonio.

 Mission San José underwent reconstruction in the 1930s and (they say) is the most complete mission.
 Although I do think The Alamo looks pretty complete considering it was a battleground.
 But I digress.

-Some of the missions are part of San Antonio Missions National Historical Park, which is a pretty confusing part if I’m being honest.
-The park is actually made up of four distinct areas, which are two to three miles apart.
+Some of the missions are part of San Antonio Missions National Historical Park, which is a pretty confusing park if I’m being honest.
+The mission trail is actually made up of four distinct areas, which are two to three miles apart.

 We tried to get to all of them on our bikes, but we were only able to go between three of the missions before it just felt overwhelming.

-But if you are planning a trip to San Antonio, I definitely recommend you see at least three of the five mission of San Antonio.
+But if you are planning a trip to San Antonio, I definitely recommend you see at the three missions that are relatively close.
+They have such a rich history and are really spectacular to see in person.

-For under $10 a day, you can rent a bike and ride it all over San Antonio — which, thank goodness, is a pretty flat city.
-As long as you dock the bike once every 30 minutes, you can use a bike all day.
+For a nominal daily fee, you can rent a bike and ride it all over San Antonio — which, thank goodness, is a pretty flat city.
+As long as you dock the bike once every 60 minutes, you can use a bike all day.

 We biked from our hotel, past The Alamo, to Mission Concepción, through Concepcion Park, across the San Antonio river to Blue Star Brewing Company, to Bentley’s Beer Garden, into Roadmap Brewing Co., and back to our hotel.
 With a few other non-beer related stops in-between.

 Riding bikes was such a great way to see the city, get some sunshine, and just enjoy the outdoors.
-We rode from 10:30am until 7:30pm.
-Pete would have done it again the next day if we were staying in town longer.
+We rode from 10:30 am until 7:30 pm.
+And Pete would have done it again the next day if we were staying in town longer.

 Check out our full Tourist Guide To BCycle Bike Share.

 The garden has a full restaurant, with outdoor seating and a full bar.
-You’re able to order beverages at the bar and walk through the garden to see them.
+You’re able to order beverages at the bar and walk through the garden with them.

 There’s also an 11-acre section called the Texas Native Trail, which represents three ecological regions of Texas.
 It’s nice to be able to learn about the ecosystem and native plants of a region you’re visiting, so don’t miss out on that.